-StateHouse, through its affiliated entities, is a fully licensed, vertically integrated omni-channel California cannabis company, with its business consisting of three primary revenue streams: (i) retail sales, including direct to consumer and delivery, (ii) branded wholesale and manufacturing revenue, including wholesale product sales to dispensary customers and other distributors, "white label" manufactured products for other third-party businesses who typically put their own branding on the product, and revenue from the distribution of products for other cannabis companies, and (iii) cultivation, including the sale and delivery of cannabis in the wholesale market and cultivation management services.
-The Company operates in and/or has ownership interests in California and Oregon, in accordance with state and local laws and regulations, and is focused on building and maintaining its position as California's premier vertically integrated cannabis companies.
+StateHouse, through its affiliated entities, is a fully licensed, vertically integrated omni-channel cannabis company, with its business consisting of three primary revenue channels: (i) retail sales, including direct to consumer and delivery, (ii) branded wholesale and manufacturing revenue, including wholesale product sales to dispensary customers and other distributors, "white label" manufactured products for other third-party businesses who typically put their own branding on the product, and revenue from the distribution of products for other cannabis companies, and (iii) cultivation, including the sale and delivery of cannabis in the wholesale market and cultivation management services.
+The Company operates in and/or has ownership interests in California, pursuant to state and local laws and regulations, and is focused on building and maintaining its position as California's premier vertically integrated cannabis companies.

 The Company's high quality integrated seed-to-sale operations are focused on building winning brands which are supported by its omni-channel ecosystem.
-The Company owns a number of different cannabis brands, including: "Dimebag", "Fuzzies", "Harborside", "Harborside Farms", "KEY", "Kingpen", "Kingroll", "Loudpack", "Sublime", "Terpene Station", and "Urbn Leaf".
+The Company owns a number of different cannabis brands, including: "Fuzzies", "Loudpack", "King Pen", "King Roll", "Dime Bag", "Harborside", "Harborside Farms", "KEY", "Terpene Station", "Sublime", and "Urbn Leaf".
 In addition, the Company exclusively licenses the "Smokiez" brand in California.

 The operational footprint of the Company spans cultivation, extraction, manufacturing, branding, distribution, retail and delivery.
-The Company's integrated supply chain and omni-channel platform allows for greater product margins due to the creation of cannabis products using Company produced materials from its cultivation and manufacturing operations, which are then sold to other retail dispensaries, delivery services and distributors (collectively, "Retailers") throughout the state of California, as well as directly to consumers through Company owned or controlled retail and delivery operations.
+The Company's integrated supply chain and omni-channel platform allows for greater product margins due to the creation of cannabis products using Company produced materials from its cultivation and manufacturing operations, which are then sold to other retail dispensaries, delivery services and distributors (collectively, "Retailers") throughout the state of California, as well as directly to consumers through the Company owned or controlled retail and delivery operations.